History

 “Pizza heats up the Pause”

-It might seem odd, but the current iconic Pause Pizza was only introduced in 1993.
-“Fresh, homemade pizza became a new addition to this year’s Pause menu.”
-“Pizza making began on Sunday, October 31 when the kitchen workers made and delivered 40 pizzas to Mellby Hall.
+It might seem odd, but the current Pause Pizza was only introduced in 1993.
+On Halloween, the Pause kitchen cooked up 40 pizzas, delivering them to Mellby Hall.
+At that moment “fresh, homemade pizza became a new addition to [the] Pause menu.”
 According to Dave Henderson (’94), kitchen workers in the Pause had to turn customers down the first night.
 He said “Everything blew up, it happened too quick.””
-Currently, Pause Pizza is one of the key items in the Pause menu offering 11 different types of pizza with options of 12 and 16 inches sizes.
-The customers also have the option of buying a slice as well.
+Currently, Pause Pizza is one of the key items in the Pause menu with 10 different types of pizza and a monthly pizza special in both 12 and 16 inch sizes.
+Customers also have the option of buying by-the-slice.

 Old Ytterboe -> Buntrock Commons

-Since the Old Ytterboe Hall was demolished and the new Buntrock Commons was being built in 1998-1999, the Lion’s Pause found its place in the Student Center (aka the Alley, currently Center of Art and Dance) and continued its service to the students as a spot for hanging out, music, and movies.
+When the Old Ytterboe Hall was demolished and the new Buntrock Commons was being built in 1998-1999, the Lion’s Pause found its place in the Student Center (aka the Alley, currently Center of Art and Dance) and continued its service to the students as a spot for hanging out, music, and movies.

-As former Pause Coordinator Sarah Bober mentioned in her article in the Manitou Messinger: “As most people know, the Pause will be moving to the Alley next year. … The new Pause will continue to have shows and movies, …” (March 14, 1997).
+Former Pause Coordinator Sarah Bober noted that, regardless of the location change, mentioned in her article in the Manitou Messinger: “The new Pause will continue to have shows and movies, …” (March 14, 1997).
 Even though the Pause moved to a new space, the students kept the same spirit.

 Nowadays Pause

-When the Buntrock donation paved the way for the behemoth that is Bunrock Commons, both Dean Buntrock and his wife were personally very involved in the creation and equipping of the new Pause space.
-Even though the commons itself shrunk from its originally planned size, the Pause space never altered.
+When the Buntrock donation paved the way for the behemoth that is Buntrock Commons, both Dean Buntrock and his wife were personally very involved in the creation and equipping of the new Pause space.
+Even though the commons itself shrunk from its originally planned size, the Pause space was never altered.
 Modeled after the famous First Avenue concert venue in Minneapolis, the new Lion’s Pause contains several rooms including a kitchen, TV space, and the Mane Stage.

 R.I.P.
 Lair